 The best way to do this is to model for them by washing your own hands.
 The CDC recommends a specific handwashing process for maximum effectiveness:

-• Wet hands using running water, then remove hands from water and apply soap.
+- Wet hands are used using running water; remove the hands from the water and apply soap.

-• Rub hands together to create a soapy lather.
-The soap needs to come in contact with all parts of your hands, including between your fingers and under your nails.
+- Rub hands together to create a soapy lather.
+The soap must come in contact with all parts of your hands, including between your fingers and under your nails.

 Let them have fun with it.